SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 *remark: This list may be extended, if needed. clients should treat unknown error classes as generic as possible.*

 *note: CommandRunning may not be needed, as IsBusy essentially covers that case.*

-*note: BadValue may need sub-categories to differntiate between: wrong_type, illegal_value or partial_struct_not_allowed_here.
+*note: BadValue may need sub-categories to differentiate between: wrong_type, illegal_value or partial_struct_not_allowed_here.
 A natural way would be to specify those like e.g. BadValue:WrongType, but this is not yet discussed yet.*